Yam (vegetable): Phytochemicals and use in medicine

+In culture

 Historical records in West Africa and of African yams in Europe date back to the 16th century.
 Yams were taken to the Americas through precolonial Portuguese and Spanish on the borders of Brazil and Guyana, followed by a dispersion through the Caribbean.

 Yams are used in Papua New Guinea, where they are called kaukau.
 Their cultivation and harvesting is accompanied by complex rituals and taboos.
 The coming of the yams (one of the numerous versions from Maré) is described in Pene Nengone (Loyalty Islands of New Caledonia).

 Nigeria and Ghana

 A yam festival is usually held in the beginning of August at the end of the rainy season.
 People offer yams to gods and ancestors first, before distributing them to the villagers.
-This is their way of giving thanks to the spirits above them.

 The New Yam Festival celebrates the main agricultural crop of the Igbos, Idomas, and Tivs.
 The New Yam Festival, known as Orureshi in Owukpa in Idoma west and Ima-Ji, Iri-Ji or Iwa Ji in Igbo land, is a celebration depicting the prominence of yam in social and cultural life.
-The festival is prominent among southeastern states and major tribes in Benue State, mainly around August.

-The Igbo people accord special respect to yam to the extent that no one eats the newly harvested yam until the New Yam celebrations / feast is marked.
+The Igbo people accord special respect to yam to the extent that no one eats the newly harvested yam until the New Yam celebrations or feast is marked.
 It is called Iri ji ọhụrụ.
-People return to their various communities for the celebrations.